HoneyHoneyTeam/ESP32-Marauder-Double-Barrel-5G/README.md

 ## How to upgrade BW16 firmware
 <details>

-When we shipd out the Double Barrel 5G, the BW16 has been pre-loaded one of the 5G firmware.
-This firmware is compatiable with the FAP call [ 5G wifi deauth ](https://github.com/HoneyHoneyTeam/ESP32-Marauder-Double-Barrel-5G/blob/main/Assets/5G.fap)
+1. When we shipped out the Double Barrel 5G, the BW16 was pre-loaded with one of the 5G firmware versions.
+This firmware is compatible with the FAP call [5G WiFi deauth](https://github.com/HoneyHoneyTeam/ESP32-Marauder-Double-Barrel-5G/blob/main/Assets/5G.fap).

+2. Regarding the effectiveness and functionality of the BW16 kit on 5G WiFi networks: it works and is quite effective.
+However, its functionality is limited to scanning and deauthentication.
+There may be other binaries or firmware options available, such as Evil Portal or CLI support, but due to time constraints and limited manpower, we haven't been able to test them all.
+That said, we believe the open-source community will likely develop additional tools, as around 90% of the code is compatible and reuseable.

-If you would like to explore more on the 5G side of the business, you could load BW16 with [delfyrtl firmware and its compatiable flipper APP](https://github.com/gorebrau/delfyRTL)
+3. If you would like to explore more on the 5G side of the business, you could load BW16 with [delfyrtl firmware and its compatiable flipper APP](https://github.com/gorebrau/delfyRTL)

 **The Delfyrtl GitHub page has a clear description of how to load the firmware, but we will be updating our own version of the loading procedure soon.
 Please check back in a few days for the latest instructions.  - 19.06.2025 by Anson**